canonical/snapd/HACKING.md

     PATH="$PATH:$GOPATH/bin"

-### Getting the snappy sources
+### Getting the snapd sources

-The easiest way to get the source for `snappy` is to use the `go get` command.
+The easiest way to get the source for `snapd` is to use the `go get` command.

     go get -d -v github.com/snapcore/snapd/...

-This command will checkout the source of `snappy` and inspect it for any unmet Go package dependencies, downloading those as well. `go get` will also build and install `snappy` and its dependencies.
-To checkout without installing, use the `-d` flag.
+This command will checkout the source of `snapd` and inspect it for any unmet Go package dependencies, downloading those as well. `go get` will also build and install `snapd` and its dependencies.
+To also build and install `snapd` itself into `$GOPATH/bin`, omit the `-d` flag.
 More details on the `go get` flags are available using

     go help get

-At this point you will have the git local repository of the `snappy` source at `$GOPATH/github.com/snapcore/snapd`.
+At this point you will have the git local repository of the `snapd` source at `$GOPATH/github.com/snapcore/snapd`.
 The source for any dependent packages will also be available inside `$GOPATH`.